markpendlebury/github-actions/tf_migrate/README.md

 ## Security Considerations

+- **OIDC (Recommended)**: Use OpenID Connect (OIDC) for AWS authentication instead of long-lived credentials
-- Store AWS credentials as GitHub repository secrets
+- **Access Keys**: If using AWS access keys, store them as GitHub repository secrets
-- Use least-privilege IAM policies for the AWS credentials
+- Use least-privilege IAM policies for AWS authentication
 - Always run `plan` action first to preview changes before applying
-- Consider using OpenID Connect (OIDC) for AWS authentication instead of long-lived credentials (TODO)
+- Ensure your GitHub Actions workflow has appropriate permissions when using OIDC

 ## Best Practices